Dzierżązna, Łódź Voivodeship: World War II

 The girls' camp was a sub-camp of the main camp for Polish children in Łódź called Kinder-KZ Litzmannstadt (full name in Polen-Jugendverwahrlager der Sicherheitspolizei in Litzmannstadt), operated from January 1943 till January 1945.
 The adjacent fields in Dzierżązna were cultivated by Polish children to supply produce for the main concentration camp in the city averaging 1,600 Polish child labourers.

 Polish girls were prepared in Dzierżązna for slave labour on German farms in the Reich, under the command of SS Aufseherin Sydomia Bayer (b.1903-hanged 12 November 1945 Poland).
 She is known to have killed at least one of the little girls, named Urszula Kaczmarek, by flogging her to death in front of other children.
 The camp and sub-camp were the only complex of its kind established in occupied Poland.
-Other similar camps existed only in Croatia.
+Other similar camps existed only in Croatia, administered by the Ustaše.